tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LessonPlan.md

 * PyViz aims to provide a single stop-and-shop space for all data visualization needs.

-* The creators of PyViz recognize that one technology or package cannot solve all data visualization needs, and so, the creators have created PyViz as a means to provide developers with a platform that enables more than one data visualization package being used for a project.
+* The creators of PyViz recognized that one technology or package cannot solve all data visualization needs.
+PyViz was created to provide developers with a platform that enables more than one data visualization package to be used for a project.

 Transition into a demonstration of the types of visualizations that can be made using PyViz: